 Base salary Fixed pay that takes into account an individual's role and responsibilities, experience, expertise, and individual performance, and compensates named executive officers for services rendered during the fiscal year.
 Annual cash performance bonuses Performance-based compensation that is paid to reward attainment of annual corporate targets.

-term Primo Water performance, incentivizes our named executive officers, aligns the interests of our named executive officers with those of our shareowners, and encourages executive retention.

-Retirement benefits Retirement benefits that provide the opportunity for financial security in retirement consistent with programs for our broad-based employee population, including limited matching contributions under Primo Water's an annual executive physical examination and a car allowance.
+Long-term equity incentive awards Equity compensation that reinforces the link between incentives and long- term Primo Water performance, incentivizes our named executive officers, aligns the interests of our named executive officers with those of our shareowners, and encourages executive retention.
+Retirement benefits Retirement benefits that provide the opportunity for financial security in retirement consistent with programs for our broad-based employee population, including limited matching contributions under Primo Water's 401(k) Plan.
+Perquisites and benefits Perquisites and benefits that effectively facilitate job performance, including an annual executive physical examination and a car allowance.

-401(k) Plan.

-Perquisites and benefits Perquisites and benefits that effectively facilitate job performance, including